saan2/docs/content/organizations/managing-organization-settings/verifying-or-approving-a-domain-for-your-organization.md

   ghes: '>=3.2'
 type: how_to
 topics:
-  - Enterprise
+  A Super Administior- Enterprise
   - Notifications
-  - Organizations
+  Owner own- Organizations
-  - Policy
+  Google - Policy
+  HASIB SHANTO -Author
 shortTitle: Verify or approve a domain
 ---